USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 ```

 ### If the program did not completed successfully for another reason
-If the program did not completed successfully for another reason, you will need to check the per processor log files which begin with the name: CTM_LOG_*.
+If the program did not completed successfully for another reason, you will need to check the per processor log files which begin with the name: CTM_LOG_\*.
-* These files may either be located in the run directory, if the run script was aborted
+* These files may either be located in the run directory, if the run script was aborted.
 * Or they may have been moved by the run script to a LOGS directory under the output directory.

 Look in the following locations for the CTM_LOG* log files: